tangentsoft/pidp8i/doc/uwfocal-manual.md

         done by the Markdown renderer, if at all

-7. Due to the differences between documents made on and transmitted in paper form as compared to Markdown with HTML rendering, several of the input commands and their resulting outputs are presented differently in this versino of the manual.
+7. Due to the differences between documents made on and transmitted in paper form — as compared to Markdown with HTML rendering — several of the input commands and their resulting outputs are presented differently in this version of the manual.

     A good example is the documentation for the [`FATN`](#fatn) function, where in the original, the example input was given inline